rohanreddy-619/AI-Powered-Study-Companion/Cascade-GenAI-Powered-Study-Companion-main/README.md

 ## Make sure to run Cascade as admin.
 ▫️Also make sure that your system's display setting's scale should be set to 125% to render pages properly.

-## License
-This project is licensed under a custom license - see the [LICENSE](https://github.com/Kaos599/Cascade-GenAI-Powered-Study-Companion/blob/main/LICENSE.md) file for details.

-## Contact
-Made with Love By Harsh Dayal [Github](https://github.com/Kaos599) | [Linkedin](https://www.linkedin.com/in/harshdayal/) and Saanvi Sharma [Github](https://github.com/confusedjpeg) | [Linkedin](https://www.linkedin.com/in/saanvi-sharma-b12a27251/)!

-For any queries or support, please open an issue on this repository or contact us at dayal700007@gmail.com or saanvisharma004@gmail.com.

-## Thank You
-We hope you enjoy using CASCADE as much as we enjoyed developing it.
-Thank you for installing CASCADE!
-We are excited to be part of your academic journey and help you achieve your goals.